AxisCommunications/acap-native-sdk-examples/object-detection-cv25/README.md

 ## Overview

 This example focuses on the application of object detection on an CV25 Axis camera.
 A pretrained model [MobileNet SSD v2 (COCO)] is used to detect the location of 90 types of different objects.
-The model is downloaded through from tensorflow hub, and converted using the ambarella toolchain.
+The model is downloaded through from Tensorflow Hub, and converted using the Ambarella toolchain.
 The detected objects are saved in /tmp folder for further usage.

 ## Prerequisites